omushpapa/sorter/README.md

 [![Travis-CI](https://img.shields.io/travis/giantas/sorter.svg?maxAge=2592000)](https://travis-ci.org/giantas/sorter)
 [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/cc39b46d83564cd687bb1278f7a942b4)](https://www.codacy.com/app/giantas/sorter?utm_source=github.com&utm_medium=referral&utm_content=giantas/sorter&utm_campaign=Badge_Coverage)

-Sorter uses a custom search to help you organise files that contain similar names into their own folder.
+Sorter uses a customised search pattern to help you organise files that contain similar characteristics into their own folder.
 You can put all letters documents into one folder, all images with the name home into another, all music by one artist in yet another folder, etc.

-Sorter organises these files into folders which are grouped by the file types/formats.
-Sorter is able to recursively look into folders and their subfolders and filter out files that are of the same type (and name).
-The files are then moved to a different directory and can also be categorised into groups such as audio, video, and so on, as defined in [filegroups](filegroups.py)
+Sorter organises these files into folders which are grouped according to one or more of the following patterns:

+* A common name in multiple files' names.
+For example, multiple files may have a common word(s) `season one`.
+Every file bearing these word(s) will be moved to (by default) a folder named `season one`.
+* A custom name (of your choosing).
+For example, after searching using the above criteria, you might choose the destination folder to be named `My Series`.
+* By file type/format.
+For instance, pdf files will be put in a folder named PDF, docx files in a DOCX folder, jpeg files in a JPEG folder, etc.
+* By categories of the file formats.
+For instance, pdf, docx and txt files are all documents, hence will be put in a folder named `document`.
+These categories are defined in [filegroups](filegroups.py)

+Sorter majorly focuses on file management but most of these operations should generally apply to folders too.

+> **Note:** If you want a folder and its contents to be left as is (i.e. not to be sorted or affected in any way), just add a file named `.signore` (no extension) into the folder.

 ## Download